Prime (symbol): Use in linguistics

 The prime can be used in the transliteration of some languages, such as Slavic languages, to denote palatalization.
 Prime and double prime are used to transliterate Cyrillic yeri (the soft sign, ь) and yer (the hard sign, ъ).
-However, in ISO 9, the corresponding modifier letters are used instead.
+In ISO 9, the corresponding modifier letters are used: for ь and for ъ.

 Originally, X-bar theory used a bar over syntactic units to indicate bar-levels in syntactic structure, generally rendered as an overbar.
 While easy to write, the bar notation proved difficult to typeset, leading to the adoption of the prime symbol to indicate a bar.
 (Despite the lack of bar, the unit would still be read as "X bar", as opposed to "X prime".)
 With contemporary development of typesetting software such as LaTeX, typesetting bars is considerably simpler; nevertheless, both prime and bar markups are accepted usages.

 Some X-bar notations use a double prime (standing in for a double-bar) to indicate a phrasal level, indicated in most notations by "XP".